GoogleChromeLabs/samples-module-loading-comparison/README.md

   * bundled, unoptimized: https://localhost:44333/three/bundled-unoptimized.html
   * unbundled:            https://localhost:44333/three/unbundled.html

+These tests load the files only once, so the results may be noisy.
+At the toplevel test page https://localhost:44333/ you can run the unbundled test cases repeatedly (25 times) and see the median time.

 ### Synthesized module tree tests

 In addition to the real-world library test cases, this HTTP server provides